laravel/docs/pagination.md

 #### "Simple Pagination"

-If you are only showing "Next" and "Previous" links in your pagination view, you have the option of using the `simplePaginate` method to perform a more efficient query.
+If you only need to display simple "Next" and "Previous" links in your pagination view, you have the option of using the `simplePaginate` method to perform a more efficient query.
 This is very useful for large datasets if you do not need to display a link for each page number when rendering your view:

 	$users = DB::table('users')->simplePaginate(15);